 What better way to cool off than a trip to one of Tokyo’s water parks?
-Going to the pool with friends is a great way to beat the heat during the summer, but one look at the 4,500 yen price tag of Tokyo Summerland or Toshimaen is enough to send you scampering back to the (cheap) safety of your own home and running a cold bath.
+Going to the pool with friends is a great way to beat the heat during the summer, but one look at the 4,500 yen price tag of Tokyo Summerland is enough to send you scampering back to the (cheap) safety of your own home and running a cold bath.

 While the biggest water parks in Tokyo are often accompanied by an even bigger entry fee, there are plenty of smaller water park gems hiding in the region.
 Rather than just giving you the ‘cheapest of the cheap’ (which, really, is a paddling pool on a rooftop), we want to give you what we think are some of the best value water parks in Tokyo.

 If you’re willing to sacrifice the glamour of a new water park in favor of a more affordable option, check out these top cheapo picks:

 The Rainbow Pool and Water Playland is a family favorite in Tachikawa’s Showa Kinen Park.
 The biggest in the metropolitan area, it is 1.4 times the size of Tokyo Dome (so plenty of room for splashing).
 The Rainbow Pool is more for adults and groups of friends, with nine pools spread over 6.3 hectares.
 They have wave pools, plenty of decent slides and relaxing river pools to float around to your heart’s content on a sunny day.
 It is also perfectly acceptable to lounge around in other parts of the Showa Kinen Park still in your swimsuit, so if you’re looking for a place to tan and swim (which isn’t as mainstream in Japan as in Western countries), Rainbow Pool is the place for you.
 The smaller Water Playland is mostly for kids and has a nice, safe toddlers pool.
 Hot showers, hair dryers and changing rooms are all available as well as baby changing areas.